simon-paris/gba.ninja/README.md

 Run `node build --opt` (the `--opt` is production mode) then `webpack`.
 Open `build/index.html`.

 ## TODOs
+ * Fix bug where audio stops if headphones are unplugged
  * Google Drive sync for save games
  * Touch controls
  * Loading screen